 - Pillows: Pillows can help ease the pains of the contractions.
 Also, remember to pack a breastfeeding pillow for use soon after birth.

 - Underwear and sanitary napkins: You will need extra pairs of underwear and sanitary napkins during your stay in the hospital post-delivery.
+Bella Mama has a good range of maternity lingerie that offers the utmost comfort.
+They have expandable bands at the belly as opposed to regular underwear.

 - Toiletries: If you are particular about using a particular brand of toothpaste or cannot do without your floss, then you will appreciate having taken the time to pick up extra toiletries and packing it into your hospital bag.